Balkundi-Vishwas/Ollama_docker/README.md

 # Ollama Docker Container with Persistent Model Storage

 This repository contains a customized Docker configuration for running Ollama with persistent model storage.
-The setup allows you to run small language models locally while ensuring that downloaded models are preserved even when containers are removed.
+The setup allows you to run any of the open Source Large Language Models(LLM) locally while ensuring that downloaded models are preserved even when containers are removed.

 ## Overview